neondatabase/website/content/docs/guides/branch-archiving.md

 **No action is required to unarchive a branch.
 It happens automatically.**

 Connecting to an archived branch, querying it, or performing some other action that accesses it will trigger the unarchive process.
-Connection times and query times may be slower while a branch is unarchived.
+Connection times and query times may be slower while a branch is in the process of being unarchived.

 The following actions will automatically unarchive a branch, transferring the branch's data back to regular Neon storage: